Boundary-induced nucleation control: A theoretical perspective: Experimental background

-In case of the lowest flux $F= \SI{0.042}{\nm\per\minute}$, shown in \figref{\ref{fig:exp_fig}} left, one cluster is created with a well-defined position in the centre of the cell.
+In case of the lowest flux $F= \SI{0.042}{\nm\per\minute}$, shown in \figref{\ref{fig:exp_fig}} a) left, one cluster is created with a well-defined position in the center of the cell.
 Due to the regularity of the grid the clusters also form a regular structure, i.e. show position control.
 With increasing the flux, the number of clusters increases, i.e. nucleation control is no longer present.
+In the same way it works for other molecule types \cite{paperZero}.
+To prove the generality of the mechanism, a \emph{solid-on-solid} model \cite{Biehl2005lattice} is used, which only provides the basic mechanism of surface growth, i.e. a particle flux, surface diffusion and nucleation through parametrized interaction strength.
+Note, that within this model the deposit molecule is reduced to a point on a lattice with isotropic interaction and diffusion properties.
+An impression of the result from the simulations is shown in \figref{\ref{fig:exp_fig}} b) with a similar scaling for the island number by varying the flux.
+The KMC model described in the following section.